SAP-samples/teched2023-AD266/exercises/ex3/README.md

 > **Tip:** If you are facing issues with logging in, for your convenience we have also included the service definition file in the `exercises/resources` folder of this repository([Goal.edmx](../resources/Goal.edmx)).

-## 3.2 Add the Goal Plan service to your project
+## 3.2 Add the Goal Plan Service to Your Project

 - [ ] 🔨 **In your application's [`pom.xml`](../../srv/pom.xml) file add the following dependency:**
    ```xml